 19. Captain Stephen Overtree of The Painter’s Daughter

 When sweet Sophie is left pregnant by his brother, Stephen rides in with an offer of marriage to salvage her reputation.
 Since he expects to die in battle, he wants to leave her the protection of his name, family and money.
 He is another hero who gives without expecting anything in return, while being patient as Sophie works through her feelings about his brother.
-Though he is reserved he makes his care known through small caring gestures.
+Though he is reserved he makes his care known through small thoughtful gestures.

 20. Zack Kazmarek of Into the Whirlwind